Item 14: Understand lifetimes

 The 'static Lifetime

-The previous section described various different possible mappings between the input and output reference lifetimes for a function, but it neglected to cover one special case.
+The previous section described various possible mappings between the input and output reference lifetimes for a function, but it neglected to cover one special case.
 What happens if there are no input lifetimes, but the output return value includes a reference anyway?

 pub fn the_answer() -> &Item {